 Another option that private investigators and Oklahoma process servers have is to refer the case to another professional in the field.
 Of course, while doing so may help garner additional return referrals from that process server or private investigator in the future, it might also cause problems right away, too.
 That person might know of the relationship that exists between the process server or private eye and his or her friend, relative or colleague.
 The Oklahoma process server or private detective who received the referral might let that person know who provided it.
 In addition, the same legal and ethical dilemmas as noted earlier would still apply.
 Thus, in an attempt to garner additional referrals and dodge the ethical and legal complications, the Oklahoma City private investigator or process server could potentially lose client and still damage his or her standing with the family member, friend, etc.

 The only other viable option would be for the process server or private investigator to take the case.
 He or she could choose to have an employee work the case, making it possible to still make some money.
 While process servers usually do not have to go to court to testify, many private investigators do.
 Thus, a company’s name is likely to surface in the judicial process of testifying.
-Ergo, even though the owner of the private detective agency might have delegated the serve to another private eye, the friend or relative is still likely to end up knowing the owner’s company name and/or his or her personal identity.
+Ergo, even though the owner of the private detective agency in Norman, Oklahoma might have delegated the serve to another private eye, the friend or relative is still likely to end up knowing the owner’s company name and/or his or her personal identity.

 On the other hand, the process server or private detective could also opt to perform the work, whereby the family member or friend would almost definitely know who served or investigated him or her.
 This might work well for a process server or private investigator with a vindictive streak and nothing to lose.
 This tactic could also give the person an “inside track” to the friend or relative, as that person is probably less likely to suspect that a friend or family member would serve him or her papers or conduct a private investigation.
 Of course, this approach will likely burn any existing or future bridges toward positive friendship or family ties.
 One never knows when he or she will need to cross that bridge or build a new one in the future.
 Thus, all process servers and private detectives should give serious consideration as to whether or not this pathway constitutes the best approach.